Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Deterrents can teach bears to stay away from neighborhoods and your backyard pets, so it’s best to use them if there are bear sightings in your area.
 (Colorado Parks & Wildlife)

 The best way to avoid an attack is to stay away from bears.
-To protect your pets, use deterrents to discourage them from approaching your neighborhood and your lawn and backyard.
+To protect your pets, use deterrents to discourage them from approaching your neighborhood, lawn, and backyard.

 Current research shows that the future implications of the relationship between bears and humans will increase in tension.
-Actions towards healthy coexistence are vital in order to prevent a rise in attacks.
+Actions toward healthy coexistence are vital in order to prevent a rise in attacks.

 Featured Image Credit: outdoorsman, Shutterstock